skypilot-org/skypilot/examples/aws-neuron/README.md

 ## Using multiple accelerator choices

-SkyPilot support the multiple resources feature, i.e. you can specify multiple accelerator choices in the YAML.
-You can also use Neuron accelerators or Nvidia GPUs in the same YAML file.
-Here is an example (See `multi-accelerator.yaml`):
+You can also specify multiple resources in a task YAML to allow SkyPilot to find the cheapest available resources for you.
+Specifically, you can specify both Neuron accelerators and Nvidia GPUs in the same YAML file.
+Here is an example (See [multi-accelerator.yaml](./multi-accelerator.yaml)):

 <details>